LLP Act, 2008 does not cover the conversion of LLP into Company but in Companies Act, 2013 conversion of LLP into Company is covered in section 366.

-- Please note that recently MCA has notified Companies (Authorized to Register) Amendment Rules, 2018 which shall came into force on 16.02.2018 in which form URC–1 has been revised, which can be used for filling application by Company for registration under section 366.
+Please note that recently MCA has notified Companies (Authorized to Register) Amendment Rules, 2018 which shall come into force on 16.02.2018 in which form URC–1 has been revised, which can be used for filing the application by Company for registration under section 366.

 COMPANIES CAPABLE OF BEING REGISTERED

 The word “Company” for the purpose of this section shall include Partnership Firm (PF), Limited Liability Partnership (LLP), Co-operative Society but exclude Unlimited Company having more than and equals to 7 members, Company limited by shares, Company limited by guarantee.

 According to Section 366 of Companies Act, 2013 read with rule 3 & 4 of the Companies (Authorized to Register) Rules, 2014:

 SOME PRE-CONDITIONS FOR CONVERSION OF LLP INTO COMPANY LIMITED BY SHARES ARE AS FOLLOWS:.

 - Any company registered under the Indian Companies Act, 1882, Indian Companies Act, 1913 & Companies Act, 1956 shall not be allowed for taking registration under this Part.

 - The Company shall have at least 7 Members (i.e. an LLP shall consist of at least 7 partners at the time of conversion if there are less than 7 then increase the number of partners first)